awhaston/dotfiles/README.md

 # .dotfiles

-This is my dotfiles for my terminal dev enviroment
+This is my dotfiles for my terminal dev environment

-For now the install scripts are meant for macOS zsh homebrew enviroment
+For now the install scripts are meant for macOS zsh homebrew environment

 ### Install Guide